BenchCouncil/AI.vs.Clinician/README.md

 `pip install -r requirements.txt`

-This section refers to the README, which can be accessed via the link.[链接](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimic-coxphm/README.md)
+This section refers to the README, which can be accessed via the link.
+[Link](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimic-coxphm/README.md)

 The patient cohort construction and AI model training would require over 12 hours.